magnus-ISU/GospelOfMagnus/gospel.md

 52 And they worshiped him, and returned to Jerusalem with great joy;
 53 and they were continually in the temple blessing God.

-## In one week Jesus appears again in Jerusalem, including to Thomas
+## In one week Jesus appears again in Jerusalem, including to Thomas in John

 John 20:24-31
 24 But Thomas (who was called the Twin), one of the twelve, was not with them when Jesus came.